aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/l2l3evpn-aa.rst

       .. note::

          In this lab, the Spines serve as EVPN Route Servers.
 They receive the EVPN Routes from each leaf and, due to our eBGP setup, will naturally pass them along the other leaves.
+In an EVPN A-A setup with eBGP, each VTEP has its own unique ASN.

          Also note that BGP standard and extended communities are explicitly enabled on the peering.
 EVPN makes use of extended BGP communities for route signaling and standard communities allow for various other